CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b5-Python-Ex4.md

     (pythonenv) $
     ```

-2. Let's create a new Python script:
+2. Let's create a new Python script.
+For example, use the command `echo 'print("Hello World!")' >> helloworld.py`
+to create a basic Python script with the file name `helloworld.py`:

     ```
+    (pythonenv) $ cd ~/lab
     (pythonenv) $ echo 'print("Hello World!")' >> helloworld.py
+    (pythonenv) $
     ```

-3. Run the Python script by running the command `python helloworld.py`, for example:
+3. Run the Python script by with the command `python helloworld.py`, for example:

     ```
     (pythonenv) $ python helloworld.py